Rheannone/merch-table/tour-manager/DYNAMIC_THEMING.md

 ## Overview

-FOLDING TABLE uses a fully dynamic theming system that allows for easy theme switching and future customization.
+MERCH TABLE uses a fully dynamic theming system that allows for easy theme switching and future customization.
 All colors are defined through CSS variables and theme utility classes, not hardcoded hex values.

 ## How It Works